Fusioneers/DeepCream/README.md

 and we interpret artistic forms into them.

-The interplay of three artificial intelligences, two of them being artificial neural networks, under control of the `main.py` enables DeepCream to perform these tasks efficiently.
+The interplay of three artificial intelligences, two of them being artificial neural networks, under control of the [`main.py`](main.py) enables DeepCream to perform these tasks efficiently.

-DeepCream is registered at the 2022 Astro Pi competition and has so far passed the first round.
+DeepCream is registered at the 2022 [Astro Pi competition](https://astro-pi.org/) and has so far passed the first round.
+Astro Pi is an ESA Education project run in collaboration with the Raspberry Pi Foundation.

 ### Getting started

 #### Installation

-When having [git](https://git-scm.com/) installed, you can easily clone DeepCream running this command:
+When having [git](https://git-scm.com/) installed, you can easily clone DeepCream running the following command in the directory where you want the application to be installed.

 ```bash
 git clone https://github.com/Fusioneers/DeepCream.git
 ```

+Otherwise, you can download the repository as a .zip file and extract it.

 #### Usage